platformsh/platformsh-docs/contributing/content-style.md

 Notes are pieces of information that stand outside the normal text flow.
 Use them for short ideas that aren't.
-Don't use too many in one place or they lose their value.
+Don't use too many notes in one place or they lose their value.

 There are three types of notes: